Last Updated on October 7, 2022 by Helen E. White

 It is one of the ones I like the most because even in the busiest months you never feel overwhelmed by people.

 It is easy to get to and park and on the beach, you have sun loungers and umbrellas.
-There is also a very popular beach bar and some simple restaurants in the urbanisation.
+There is also a very popular beach bar and some simple restaurants in the urbanization.

 Son Parc is a recommended option to stay in Menorca if you want to spend a quiet holiday.
 However, if you want some movement don’t even consider it because you will get bored.